-BlueConic domain objects (Profile Properties, Listeners, Dialogues, etc.) provide a standardized way of organizing and managing objects via a navigation widget.
-Read on to learn about tailoring the standard navigation and making your daily life in BlueConic much easier.
+BlueConic domain objects (Profile properties, Listeners, Dialogues, etc.) provide a standardized way of organizing and managing objects via a navigation widget.
+This article describes how to tailor the standard navigation and make your daily life in BlueConic much easier.

 BlueConic standardizes the way you interact with objects.
 The examples below highlight how the navigation list works for Listeners, but you will find that it works similarly for Profile Properties, Dialogues, or Segments.